facebookincubator/ForgeArmory/ttps/discovery/get-running-processes/README.md

 ## Examples

 Utilize ps to view currently running processes.
-This TTP does not produce artifacts, so it is not necessary to run the cleap up afterward:
+This TTP does not produce artifacts, so it is not necessary to run the clean up afterward:

 ```bash
 ttpforge run ttps/discovery/macos/get-running-processes/get-running-processes.yaml